 8) Finally, you can put it all together and hear where it takes you.

 If you have practiced each of the different aspects of vocals, right-hand, and left-hand, in isolation from each other and also in combinations of each two of the three together, you should be well on your way to making the song happen.

 So to illustrate, practice each of the 3 points on the triangle below, then the two together that comprise each side.
 Lastly, play and sing everything together.

 So to sum it up, master each of the corners in the triangle above, then master each side.

-When you decide to start really working on your chops, you may want to check out the QuickStart Guide for Practicing Scales.
+When you decide to start really working on your chops, you may want to check out the free course on right-hand technique.

 I started as a folk guitarist, then fell in love with classical guitar in my 20’s.
 Despite a lot of practice and schooling, I still couldn’t get my music to flow well.
 I struggled with excess tension.
 My music sounded forced.
 And my hands and body were often sore.
 I got frustrated, and couldn’t see the way forward.
 Then, over the next decade, I studied with two stellar teachers – one focused on the technical, and one on the musical (he was a concert pianist).
 In time, I came to discover a new set of formulas and movements.
 These brought new life and vitality to my practice.
 Now I help guitarists find more comfort and flow in their music, so they play more beautifully.
 Click here for a sample formula.